pakettiale/school/graphics/assignment1/README.txt

 # Did you do any extra credit work?

-  Files are in my general school stuff git-repo.
-  Object scaling and rotation works correctly.
-  Normals are transformed correctly and efficiently
+  Files are in my general school stuff git-repo. (logfile.txt) Object scaling and rotation works correctly. (scale +/-, rotation ins/del) Normals are transformed correctly and efficiently.
+  Virtual trackball rotation for the camera works.
+I did it with quaternions for which I had to get the formulas from the interwebz, is there no readily available methods for this in the framework? (no translations for the camera, also the ui shows wrong coordinates)

 # Are there any known problems/bugs remaining in your code?

 (Please provide a list of the problems.
 If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
 This is important: we are more likely to assign partial credit if you help us understand what's going on.)

 # Did you collaborate with anyone in the class?
+I did answer to a question on Mycourses forums about the retargeting problem in VS.

 (Did you help others?
 Did others help you?
 Let us know who you talked to, and what sort of help you gave or received.)

 # Any other comments you'd like to share about the assignment or the course so far?

+It was fun, the normal scaling part wasn't explained well enough IMO, especially the part about how you would fix it in your code.
+Also I think it's kind of pointless to ask people to write inefficient code, especially in this situation where the faster way is also the more idiomatic one.

 (Was the assignment too long?
 Too hard?
 Fun or boring?
 Did you learn something, or was it a total waste of time?
 Can we do something differently to help you learn?
 Please be brutally honest; we won't take it personally.)